cnikolov/connect-react-router-redux/FAQ.md

 + store.replaceReducer(nextCreateRootReducer(history))
 ```

-### How to use connected-react-router with react native
+### How to use connect-react-router-redux with react native
 #### History does not exist, how can I configure my redux store?
 As you know react native does not support natively the HTML5 history API, it's supposed to be available only for web browsers.
 This issue can be solved by using [`createMemoryHistory`](https://github.com/ReactTraining/history/blob/master/docs/GettingStarted.md#intro).